RE-SS3D/SS3D-WebsiteOLD/faq.md

 ## What engine does it use?

-The game is being built in Unity, and uses Mirror for networking.
+The game is being built in Unity, and uses FishNet for networking.
 For legal reasons, we don't use assets from the Unity Asset Store, but open-source assets are fine.

 ## What license is the project distributed under?